|

 farming out only the driveshaft cut and

 re-balance.
-The clutch is a Centerforce dual
+The clutch was a Centerforce

-friction setup with a McLeod actuator
+dual friction setup with a McLeod actuator

 cylinder.
 I built the trans crossmember from

-it probably would if GM had made it, I
+it prob ably would if GM had made it, I

 think.